Chart Color Schemes

 Braddon shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Braddon's educational attainment is notably higher than broader averages.
-70.4% of its residents aged 15 and above have university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
-The area's highest qualification level is bachelor degrees at 38.6%, followed by postgraduate qualifications (25.2%) and graduate diplomas (6.6%).
-Technical qualifications make up 13.0% of educational achievements, with advanced diplomas accounting for 6.0% and certificates for 7.0%.
+Braddon's educational attainment is notably higher than broader benchmarks.
+70.4% of residents aged 15 and above hold university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
+This educational advantage positions Braddon strongly for knowledge-based opportunities.
+Bachelor degrees are the most common at 38.6%, followed by postgraduate qualifications (25.2%) and graduate diplomas (6.6%).

 Frequently Asked Questions - Education